bjwhite-fnal/rucio-ams/README.md

     FNAL_EXP_RUCIO_CA_BUNDLE: CA certificates for service authentication
 ~~~~

-Use deploy-rucio.sh to deploy things onto the OKD cluster.
+Use deploy-rucio.sh to deploy services onto the OKD cluster after the environment is configured appropriately as described above.
 Use undeploy-rucio.sh to remove them.

+The Rucio code may be monkey patched at image build time by placing patch files into one of two locations: $FNAL_RUCIO_DIR/rucio-fnal/docker/[server,daemon]-base/patches

 ## EXAMPLE DIRECTORY STRUCTURE FOR AN EXPERIMENT:
 ~~~~